Why and How Entrepreneurs should Embrace Failure

 “We’ve never been 100 per cent sure that any of the businesses we’ve started at Virgin were going to be successful,” says Richard Branson.
 “But over 45 years, we’ve always stood by our motto: ‘Screw it, let’s do it’.
 While this attitude has helped us build hundreds of companies, it hasn’t always resulted in success.”
 Businesses failed because of different causes, but once these were identified they became great learning experiences.
 And as other entrepreneurs have learned, the errors that lead to failure can be the making of a successful business next time around.

 Entrepreneurs should Embrace Failure and learn

 Failure is never one-layered, it may have multiple aspects.
-While most ventures that do not break-even in a stipulated period are traditionally called failures, there are many that gain outstanding traction in the beginning, but fail to maintain the same, thus leading to its demise.
+While most ventures that do not break even in a stipulated period are traditionally called failures, there are many that gain outstanding traction in the beginning, but fail to maintain the same, thus leading to their demise.

 Seeing failure as a challenge rather than a personal flaw can be very helpful to entrepreneurs during their journey.
 Every failure you come across is an obstacle to overcome, and successful entrepreneurs navigate around several until finally “making it.”

 When you are no longer afraid of failure, you have less to hold you back when going after your visions and goals.
 We encounter scary situations every day, and the sooner you eliminate fear, the faster you will be able to go after your goals with full focus.

 “The only way you will know your limits is to explore them.
 Failures teach you what you can and cannot do.
 Knowing this helps you accurately plan for the future, and work toward your goals,” suggests Anton Ignatenko, CEO of Lead Network.